Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 08 October 2022.

 More information about the National Perinatal Data Collection.

 The NPDC consists of the Perinatal National Minimum Data Set (NMDS) and some additional data items.
 The Perinatal NMDS uses agreed standards for data collection and regular reviews of compliance are conducted across all jurisdictions.
 Changes to all NMDSs are applied on a financial year basis from 1 July each year.
-With the exception of two indicators (Apgar score and small babies at term), the indicator definitions rely to some extent on non-NMDS data items, which are provided by jurisdictions on a voluntary basis and may be affected by differences in collection practices.
+Disaggregation and historical reporting of some Indicators rely to an extent on non-NMDS data items, which are provided by jurisdictions on a voluntary basis and may be affected by differences in collection practices.

 Due to data editing, subsequent updates of state and territory databases, and differences in scope for inclusion, the numbers may differ slightly from those published by the states and territories or other reporting.